-Romblon Island is the hub of the Romblon Province and home to the famous Bonbon Beach.
-However, there is a slew of other attractions just waiting to be discovered.
-Romblon had arguably the best beaches of all the islands in the Romblon Province, which made it a much more relaxing island.
+Romblon Island had arguably the best beaches of all the islands in the Romblon Province, which made it a much more relaxing island.
 However, it also had its fair share of waterfalls, island hopping, and epic viewpoints.
-I put together this list of the highlights from our stay on Romblon Island.
+I put together this list of the awesome things to do Romblon Island.

 HOW TO GET TO ROMBLON, ROMBLON ISLAND